OUTDOOR WORK BENEATH THE GLACIER

 - chantiers 1-3 semaines

-Participation fee EUR 100 (Euros).
+Participation fee EUR 130 (Euros).
 Please note that these fees are to be paid to SEEDS on arrival in either Euros or Icelandic krónas.
+The fee does not include the transportation to the project and back.

 - Langue du Projet : ENG / ENG